-One of the great parts of being a Texan is that we can have so many veterans in our communities.
+One of the significant parts of being a Texan is having so many veterans in our communities.
 These brave men and women have sacrificed for the good of our nation, and the rest of us are forever grateful as a result.
 One of the things that makes me proud to be an American is that our men and women in uniform do their jobs and ask so little in return.
-In an age where we face a myriad of threats to our country, our military does a spectacular job of keeping us safe.
+In an age where we face many threats to our country, our military does a spectacular job of keeping us safe.

 Unfortunately, one of the side-effects of being a member of our armed forces is that military members face unique challenges when attempting to hold down successful marriages and raise children.
-Deployment overseas for months at a time is perhaps the most well-known and formidable challenge, but there are challenges due to health (mental and physical) as well as strains on income, also.
-Many times, the spouses of military members cannot work due to the responsibilities that they have in raising the family in the absence of the soldier.
+Deployment overseas for months at a time is perhaps the most well-known and formidable challenge, but there are challenges due to health (mental and physical) and strains on income.
+Many times, the spouses of military members cannot work due to their responsibilities in raising the family in the absence of the soldier.

-The difficult nature of their occupation plus the stresses that it puts on family and married life is a combination that many marriages cannot withstand.
+The problematic nature of their occupation and the stresses that it puts on family and married life are combined that many marriages cannot withstand.
 As a result, we see married persons in the military go through divorces at a seemingly greater rate than their non-military counterparts.
-There are so many aspects to any divorce case, but there are parts of a divorce case for military members that present unique issues to sort through and problems to solve.
+There are so many aspects to any divorce case, but parts of a divorce case for military members present unique issues to sort through and problems to solve.

 One of those issues that need to be addressed is that of disability pay for veterans.
-If you or your spouse are a veteran with a certain percentage of military disability, then you are aware of how hard it was to get to the point where that service-connected disability was acknowledged by the Veteran’s Association.
-Because of how difficult it was for your impairments to be acknowledged as severe and disabling, you will undoubtedly want to make sure that this subject is handled correctly in your divorce.
+Suppose you or your spouse are a veteran with a certain percentage of military disability.
+In that case, you know how hard it was to get to the point where the Veteran's Association acknowledged that service-connected disability.
+Because of how difficult it was for your impairments to be recognized as severe and disabling, you will undoubtedly want to ensure that this subject is handled correctly in your divorce.

 Defining the critical aspects of a military disability divorce case

-The Uniformed Services Former Spouses Protection Act (USFSPA) governs in situations that involve married persons, divorce and military disability pay.
-It is a federal statute that applies to persons getting divorced in any of the fifty states of our country.
+The Uniformed Services Former Spouses Protection Act (USFSPA) governs in situations that involve married persons, divorce, and military disability pay.
+It is a federal statute that applies to persons getting divorced in any of our country's fifty states.
 The purpose of these laws is to govern how the spouse of a service member will be paid retirement pay after the marriage has ended.

 There are a couple of different kinds of disability pay that a service member may receive.
-The retirement pay that the USFSPA considers does not take into account military disability retired pay or VA disability compensation.
-This means that you as the former spouse of your military servicemember husband or wife can miss out on a lot of monthly income that could have been included in the retirement pay of your spouse had not this law not been in place.
+The retirement pay that the USFSPA considers does not consider military disability retired salary or VA disability compensation.
+This means that you, as the former spouse of your military servicemember husband or wife, can miss out on a lot of monthly income that could have been included in the retirement pay of your spouse had not this law not been in place.

 The two types of disability payments that are available to servicemen and women will be discussed in the remainder of today's blog post.
 Additionally, we will go over how your ex-spouse's receipt of this kind of benefit can impact you in the years after your divorce has been finalized.